Legal options following marital breakdown

 Maintenance orders and agreements

-Explanation of procedures involved in an application for a maintenance order in Ireland.
+Explanation of procedures involved in an application for a maintenance order.

 Family and shared homes

 What is considered to be a family or shared home in Ireland?
 Find out the orders that can be made by the courts in relation to the family or shared home in Ireland.

 How pensions are assessed during a